This post contains affiliate links and I may earn a commission if you make a purchase.

 Substance Abuse Counselors

-Unfortunately, along with the story a mentioned about poor health, some unemployed have turned to substance abuse, including alcohol, prescription, and illegal drugs.
+Unfortunately, along with the story mentioned about poor health, some unemployed have turned to substance abuse, including alcohol, prescription, and illegal drugs.
 Addiction is a tough thing to get over, and substance abuse counselors are essential to getting over it.
 If you’re a compassionate person who wants to help people get their lives back on track, this can be a great career.

 Personal Finance Advisers